-The Department of Commerce & Insurance (DCI) protects Missouri consumers through our oversight of the insurance industry, banks, credit unions, various professional licensees and various utilities operating in the state.
-DCI’s strategic priority is to educate and advocate for Missourians as well as regulate fairly and impartially the industries and professionals under our purview.
+The Department of Commerce & Insurance (DCI) protects Missouri consumers through our oversight of the insurance industry, banks, credit unions, professional licensees and utilities operating in the state.
+We educate and advocate for Missourians as well as regulate fairly and impartially the industries and professionals under our purview.
 DCI is organized into the director’s office and nine divisions:

 INSURANCE CONSUMER AFFAIRS DIVISION

-- Acts as a liaison between the consumer and the insurance industry by receiving complaints against insurance companies, insurance producers (agents) and other licensees.
+- Acts as a liaison between consumers and the insurance industry by receiving complaints against insurance companies, insurance producers (agents), and other licensees.

 - Investigates complaints to ensure consumers are being treated fairly under the law.

-- Conducts education and outreach to Missouri consumers about insurance topics.
+- Conducts education and outreach to Missourians about insurance topics.

 INSURANCE MARKET REGULATION DIVISION

 - Reviews insurance policy forms and materials to ensure compliance with Missouri laws and regulations.

-- Conducts market analysis and market conduct examinations of insurance companies to protect policy holders and ensure laws are followed.
+- Conducts market analysis and market conduct examinations, and investigations of insurance companies to protect policyholders and ensure laws are followed.